Ariel96cs/opencv-contrib-openvino-docker_image/README.md

 do not close the terminal or stop the process if you want to install opencv.

+## Install dlib

+In the just running container prompt , run:

+`sh /home/cvlib_dependencies.sh `

+## Install additional dependencies for cvlib

+In the just running container prompt , run:

+`sh /home/cvlib_dependencies.sh `

+## Download opencv_contrib

+In the just running container prompt , run:

+` sh /home/opencv_contrib.sh `

 ## Install OpenCV 4.3

 In the just running container prompt , run:

-` ./home/opencv_install.sh `
+`sh /home/opencv_install.sh `

 ## Commit changes to Docker image

 `docker commit -m "Installed openCV4.3" -p CONTAINER_ID opencv-openvino-dev`

-Change the CONTAINER_ID for its real value in docker ps.
+Using another terminal, change the CONTAINER_ID for its real value in docker ps.